amovah/stringing/README.md

 Feel free to fill an issue or create a pull request, I'll check it ASAP.

-Just remember after any change build your program:
+Just remember, lint and build your code:

-`gulp build`
+`gulp lint; gulp build`

 ## LICENSE